Farheen Gani

 Upper Iowa University, in Fayette, has an online bachelor of science (BS) degree in criminal justice, helping students understand the application of research-based theory, ethical principles, and legal guidelines to the practical functioning of the criminal justice system.
 This major also has an emphasis on homeland security.

-Courses include criminology; introduction to policing; ethics in criminal justice; introduction to criminal justice; introduction to corrections; comparative justice; criminal investigations; and sociological research methods.
+Courses include criminology; introduction to policing; ethics in criminal justice; introduction to criminal justice; introduction to corrections; comparative justice; criminal investigations; and community corrections.

 Upper Iowa University also has an associate of arts degree in criminal justice.